-SOCIO 11
+SOCIO 11 (C-ID SOCI 150) Race & Ethnic Relations in the U.S. 54 hours lecture

-Race & Ethnic Relations in the U.S.
+Recommended Preparation: Enrollment in or

-Enrollment in or Completion of SOCIO 1
+Completion of SOCIO 1 Grading: letter grade

 The sociological study of diverse racial and ethnic groups in the U.S., including Latino, Asian American, African American and Native American sub-groups is covered.
-The course also includes an analysis of migration patterns, stratification, gender, social movements and inter- and intragroup relations.
+The course also includes an analysis of migration patterns, stratification, gender, social movements and inter- and intra- group relations.
 An examination of how social, political, economic and historical forces affect contemporary race and ethnic relations will be included.